piepieonline/ShadowsOfDoubtMods/AssetBundleLoader/ModFolderContent/README.md

 # Piepieonline's AssetBundleLoader

+Various methods for loading content into Shadows of Doubt, including asset bundles, raw JSON scriptable objects, and more
-Load AssetBundles built against previous game versions, by correcting referenced PathIDs.
+* Load AssetBundles built against previous game versions, by correcting referenced PathIDs.
-Also provides methods to load new ScriptableObjects from raw JSON files.
+* Load new ScriptableObjects from raw JSON files with text based referencing
+* Create Texture2D from PNG files on the file system (Uses BigGustave library to replace stripped Unity and System methods)

 # Manual Installation